Dollar eases in Asian trade on expectations of Fed pause

 SINGAPORE (Reuters) - The dollar fell versus other major currencies for a fourth straight session on Tuesday, as investors grew increasingly convinced the Federal Reserve will not raise interest rates this year amid uncertainties over the U.S. economy.

-The dollar index fell marginally to 95.64.
-It dipped 0.1 percent against the yen and eased marginally versus the euro and sterling in early Asian trade.
+The dollar index .DXY fell marginally to 95.64.
+It dipped 0.1 percent against the yen JPY= and eased marginally versus the euro EUR= and sterling GBP= in early Asian trade.

 On Friday, Fed Chairman Jerome Powell told the American Economic Association the Fed is not on a preset path of rate hikes and it will be sensitive to the downside risks markets are pricing in.